-- Velcade®(bortezomib) is a targeted therapy that is classified as a proteosome inhibitor.
-Velcade® produces its anti-cancer responses by inhibiting proteosome complexes in a cell.
-Proteosome complexes have many different functions in a cell, including growth and death pathways of many different proteins.
-Inhibition of proteosome complexes ultimately causes cellular death.(7) Studies have also evaluated Velcade®in combination with other therapies, and several of these combinations have produced promising results.(8,9)
+- Velcade® (bortezomib) is a targeted therapy that is classified as a proteasome inhibitor.
+Velcade® produces its anti-cancer responses by inhibiting proteasome complexes in a cell.
+Proteasome complexes have many different functions in a cell, including growth and death pathways of many different proteins.
+Inhibition of proteasome complexes ultimately causes cellular death.(7) Studies have also evaluated Velcade®in combination with other therapies, and several of these combinations have produced promising results.(8,9)

-- Kyprolis® () is a next generation proteasome inhibitor and a very effective treatment of myeloma.
+- Kyprolis® ( (carfilzomib)) is a next generation proteasome inhibitor and a very effective treatment of myeloma.
 Patients with advanced myeloma treated with Kyprolis® in combination with Revlimid® and low-dose dexamethasone lived on average over 10 months longer compared to patients treated with Revlimid® and low-dose dexamethasone alone.(10)

 - Ninlaro® (ixazomib) is an oral proteasome inhibitor that also has promising anti-myeloma effects and low rates of peripheral neuropathy.
 Velcade® was the first in a new class of anticancer agents known as proteasome inhibitors to be approved for the treatment of multiple myeloma and has become a standard of care as part of initial treatment.
 Velcade®, Revlimid®, and dexamethasone are highly effective treatments for newly diagnosed multiple myeloma.
 Substituting Ninlaro® for Velcade® allows for the creation of an oral drug regimen with potential for improved patient convenience.(11)